changan1995/turingSearch/README.md

 # ![Turing Search](https://github.com/changan1995/turingSearch/raw/master/SearchEngine/conf/title1.jpg?raw=true)

 TuringSearch is based on traditional searching & crawler structure.
 The distributed crawler established on AWS ec2s,with high efficiency and scalability.
 The Pagerank and Indexer is implemented to support a query style search from the user-interface.
+Essentially, 1.5 million websites are crawled in one day, concerning a wide spread of topics, which has already provided both accuracy and efficiency in searching.
+The whole system is capable of, as it is designed for, processing thousands times larger scale in releatively short time.

 ## author